umputun/cronn/README.md

 - Both single-job scheduler and more traditional crontab file with multiple jobs
 - Runs as an ordinary process or the entry point of a container
 - Supports wide range of date templates
-- Optional email notification on failed or/and passed jobs
+- Optional notification on failed or/and passed jobs using email, Slack, Telegram, or webhook
 - Optional jitter adding a random delay prior to execution of a job
 - Automatic resume (restart) of jobs in cronn service or container failed unexpectedly
 - Reload crontab file on changes